barneydellar/SOLID-kata/Solid/DependencyInversion/Readme.txt

 Add in interfaces to the business logic for the database access to use.

-And then look at Hexagonal Architechture.
+And then look at Hexagonal Architecture.